nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `ccaconnect.jar` file from [here](https://github.com/AY2425S1-CS2103T-F11-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for CCAConnect.
+This folder will also be used by CCAConnect to store data

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, and change the current working directory to the folder where `ccaconnect.jar` was placed in.
+E.g. If you placed `ccaconnect.jar` in the `~/Desktop/CCA` folder, type in the following command:
+    ```dtd
+    cd ~/Desktop/CCA
+    ```

+1. Launch the CCAConnect application by typing in the following command:
+    ```dtd
+    java -jar ccaconnect.jar
+    ```

    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note that the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>